Jasonic/hyde/README.md

 - [ ] Export options for HTML/PDF
 - [ ] Support for brew cask installation

-#### Todo:

-- [ ] Move dark-ocean theme out from the brace folder in node_modules into its own repo and publish on NPM
-- [ ] Move util functions to to use main process instead of render process, should help performance

 ### Where can i get it ?
 Installers for all platforms can be found [here](https://github.com/hparton/hyde/releases).
 This has not been tested on any platform other than OSX.
 If you run into any problems, please post an issue and i'll take a look at it.